Getting Involved with the Clang Project

-- Evidence of a significant user community: This is based on a number of factors, including an actual, existing user community, the perceived likelihood that users would adopt such a feature if it were available, and any "trickle-down" effects that come from, e.g., a library adopting the feature and providing benefits to its users.
+- Evidence of a significant user community: This is based on a number of factors, including an existing user community, the perceived likelihood that users would adopt such a feature if it were available, and any secondary effects that come from, e.g., a library adopting the feature and providing benefits to its users.

 - A specific need to reside within the Clang tree: There are some extensions that would be better expressed as a separate tool, and should remain as separate tools even if they end up being hosted as part of the LLVM umbrella project.

-- A complete specification: The specification must be sufficient to understand the design of the feature as well as interpret the meaning of specific examples.
-The specification should be detailed enough that another compiler vendor could conceivably implement the feature.
+- A specification: The specification must be sufficient to understand the design of the feature as well as interpret the meaning of specific examples.
+The specification should be detailed enough that another compiler vendor could implement the feature.

 - Representation within the appropriate governing organization: For extensions to a language governed by a standards committee (C, C++, OpenCL), the extension itself must have an active proposal and proponent within that committee and have a reasonable chance of acceptance.
 Clang should drive the standard, not diverge from it.
 This criterion does not apply to all extensions, since some extensions fall outside of the realm of the standards bodies.

-- A proper test suite: Extensive testing is crucial to ensure that the language extension is not broken by ongoing maintenance in Clang.
+- A test suite: Extensive testing is crucial to ensure that the language extension is not broken by ongoing maintenance in Clang.
 The test suite should be complete enough that another compiler vendor could conceivably validate their implementation of the feature against it.